kaizendorks/vue-autowire/docs-src/conventions/components.md

 Which means:
 - Assumes there is a [webpack alias](https://webpack.js.org/configuration/resolve/#resolvealias) defined as `@` which maps to the root source of the Vue application. _If you are using the Vue-CLI, this is already the case_
 - With `requireContext`, all the files inside the `@/components` folder that end with `.vue` but not with `.local.vue` nor `.async.vue` will be found.
-They will be registered as components within the Vue application and included in the main bundle.
+They will be registered as Vue components within the Vue application and included in the main bundle.
 - With `requireAsyncContext`, all the files inside the `@/components` folder that end with `async.vue` will be found.
-They will be registered as **async** components within the Vue application and included in **their own bundle**.
+They will be registered as **async** Vue components within the Vue application and included in **their own bundle**.
 (One bundle per each async component)

 ### Example
 Given a folder structure like